-ISO 9001:QUALITY MANAGEMENT SYSTEM...is designed to introduce participants to the QS/ISO 9001: 2008 standards.
-The course is structured to teach the QS/ISO 9001: 2008 standards, how to document procedures, and how to perform audits.
-All of the QS automotive standards will be introduced.
+ISO 9001 INTERNAL AUDITOR...is designed to introduce participants to the current QS/ISO 9001 and ISO 19011 standards.
+The course is structured to provide a detailed review of the standards, how to document procedures, and how to perform audits.
+Students will practice preparation for and conducting audits in a local business.
+Successful completion of this course qualifies the student to receive the ISO 9001 Internal Auditor certificate (19-623-8)

-LEAN MANUFACTURING OVERVIEW...expands the learner's ability to develop skills to prioritize and sequence work, execute work plans, implement controls, and create and analyze performance evaluations.
+LEAN MANUFACTURING OVERVIEW... expands the learner's ability to develop skills to prioritize and sequence work, execute work plans, implement controls, and create and analyze performance evaluations.
 It allows the student to explore the execution of quality initiatives and continuous improvement plans in addition to the control and handling of inventories.

 LEAN SIX SIGMA - IMPLEMENTATION...introduces the student to the implementation of a six sigma project.
 Students apply the techniques used in prior Lean Six Sigma courses to a real problem in their place of employment.
 An emphasis is placed on team skills required to successfully implement the project.
 Skills demonstrated include project initiation, time management, and constraint management.
 Student final projects demonstrate their mastery of both DMAIC and Lean methodologies.
-COREQUISITE: 10623111 Lean Six Sigma-Improve & Control
+PREREQUISITE: 10623111 Lean Six Sigma-Improve& Control

-LEAN SIX SIGMA - IMPROVE & CONTROL... provides the student with the skills and tools to select and implement solutions to solve problems and improve processes.
+LEAN SIX SIGMA - IMPROVE & CONTROL...provides the student with the skills and tools to select and implement solutions to solve problems and improve processes.
 An emphasis is placed on the use of statistical techniques in solution selection including correlation, regression, and statistical process control.
 Lean manufacturing methods including SMED, POUS, cellular manufacturing, mistake proofing, TPM, 5S and visual management are practiced.
 Students learn how to create a control plan.
 MiniTab skill expansion is included.
+COREQUISITE: 10623110 Lean Six Sigma -Measure & Analyze

-LEAN SIX SIGMA - MEASURE AND ANALYZE... provides the student with skills and tools to collect and analyze data to solve problems and improve processes within an organization.
+LEAN SIX SIGMA - MEASURE AND ANALYZE...provides the student with skills and tools to collect and analyze data to solve problems and improve processes within an organization.
 Various techniques for process mapping are explored including SIPOC, FMEA, VSM, standard work sheets, and spaghetti diagrams.
 Statistical tools are explored including probability, confidence intervals, measurement systems analysis, hypothesis testing, and TAKT time analysis to create and implement a data collection plan.
 MiniTab introduction is included.

-LEAN SIX SIGMA TOOLS - BLACK BELT...provides the student with the knowledge to achieve Lean Six Sigma-Black Belt.
-Students demonstrate additional proficiency in high level statistical analysis including reliability, hypothesis testing, ANOVA, DOE, failure rates & MTBF.
+LEAN SIX SIGMA TOOLS - BLACK BELT...provides the student with the knowledge to achieve Lean Six Sigma - Black Belt.
+Students demonstrate additional proficiency in high level statistical analysis including reliability, hypothesis testing, ANOVA, DOE, failure rates and MTBF.
 Project management through the DMAIC process is examined.
 Students learn how to "build quality in" at the design stage by use of the concepts of design for six sigma (DFSS).
 Advanced lean tools are explored including 3P, Jidoka, and Heijunka.
-PREREQUISITES: 10623119 Six Sigma Tools-Supply Chain or 10623110 Lean Six Sigma-Meas/Analyze & 10623111 Lean Six Sigma-Improve/Cntrl or 10623111C3 Six Sigma-Improve/Cntrl & 10623112 Lean Six Sigma-Impl or Equiv Six Sigma Green Belt Cert w/Project
+COREQUISITES: 10623112 Lean Six Sigma-Implementation

 MATH WITH BUSINESS APPLICATIONS...covers real numbers, basic operations, linear equations, proportions with one variable, percents, simple interest, compound interest, annuity, apply math concepts to the purchasing/buying process, apply math concepts to the selling process, and basic statistics with business/consumer applications.
-PREREQUISITE: 10834109 Pre-Algebra or equivalent and COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent
+PREREQUISITE: 10834109 Pre-Algebra or equivalent and COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent or CONDITION: 610061 Agribusiness/Agronomy Basic program admissions requirements met